Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Fat-free or low-fat products

-Now, to the foods that you can eat on an ancestral diet.
-As mentioned before, you may want to stick to the indigenous cuisine of your direct ancestors, but you don’t have to limit yourself with only prehistoric foods.
-You can consume any type of healthy food, as long as it is organic and natural, and eaten traditionally.
-Here are the foods that your ancestral diet meal plan can include:
+Now we’ll look at the foods you can eat on an ancestral diet.
+As previously mentioned, you may want to stick to the indigenous cuisine of your direct ancestors, but you don’t need to limit yourself to only prehistoric foods.
+You can consume any type of healthy food, as long as it’s organic, natural, and eaten traditionally.
+Here are the foods your ancestral diet meal plan can include:

 • Organic fruits and vegetables